You can add, edit, or delete rows in the data editor.

 : Navigates to the first page of the result set.

-: Navigates to the previous page of the result set. ( Ctrl+Alt+Up )
+: Navigates to the previous page of the result set.
+Alternatively, press Ctrl+Alt+Up.

-: Navigates to the next page of the result set. ( Ctrl+Alt+Down )
+: Navigates to the next page of the result set.
+Alternatively, press Ctrl+Alt+Down.

 : Navigates to the last page of the result set.

-Go to the specified row
+Go to a specified row

-To navigate to a row with a specified number, right-click the table and select OK.(Ctrl+G).
-In the Go to row dialog, specify the row number and click OK.Ctrl+G. In the
+To navigate to a row with a specified number, right-click the table and select Go to Row dialog, specify the row number and click OK.Ctrl+G. In the

-Navigate to a related object
+Navigate to an object DDL

 Navigate between related rows

-Referenced data: data that is referenced by the current object.
+Referenced Rows: rows that are referenced by the current object.

-Referencing data: data that is referencing the current object.
+Referencing Rows: rows that are referencing the current object.

 All Related Rows: both referenced and referencing rows.